akflds/potato-cakes/README.md

 Pulling the right fields out of each file required a few lines of Python.
 Crafting a regular expression to find ratings for each category took a little longer.
 The end result was bundled back up into a nice, clean JSON file with the ratings, latitude, longitude and name of the vendor.

 Originally I was going to throw this onto Mapbox, but it ended up being quicker to drop the data into our Tableau environment.
-With a bit of help from our knowledge team, we got it up and running pretty quickly:
+With a bit of help from our knowledge team, it was up and running pretty quickly:

 ![Location of potato cake vendors plotted on a map of Australia](stpc.png)

 ## Wrapping up

-It was pretty fun to spend a couple of days wrangling Python and experimenting with different options in Tableau.
+It was fun to spend a couple of days wrangling Python and experimenting with different options in Tableau.
 My final presentation got a lot of laughs and (I think) a few people got the idea behind it.
-We went on to test the accuracy of the ratings, sampling a bag of potato cakes from the closest vendor, Richmond railway station.
-The group taste-test validated their ranking, a deserved 5th from bottom!
+A potato cake emoji was added to the company Slack channel and a few days later we went on to test the accuracy of the ratings.
+A group taste-test from the closest vendor (Richmond railway station) validated their ranking, a deserved 5th from bottom!

 At some point I'd like to revisit this to fix a few bugs, automate updating the data source and publish the map.
 I might even branch out to other types of [fried potato](https://www.instagram.com/mips_chips/).